Join Us

 Audio Section

-My name is Maddie Aitken and I am the executive audio producer for spring 2022!
-The Audio section’s main method of storytelling is through podcasts.
+Hello!
+My name is Ellie Broscow and I am the executive audio producer for spring 2026!
+The audio section’s main method of storytelling is through podcasts.
 In the past, these podcasts have pertained to news, sports, investigation and more, but podcasts as a medium allow for the coverage of anything and everything, so no topic is off the table.
 New ideas are welcome and I would love to hear yours.

 Education Committee

-The Education Committee supports journalism education initiatives at the Daily, offering trainings and curating resources for new and old members.
+Hi!
+We are Grace Lee and Annika Pillai, and we are so excited to be the Spring 2026 co-chairs of the Daily’s Education Committee.
+The Education Committee supports journalism education initiatives at the Daily, offering various training programs and curating resources for new and old members.
 This semester, the committee hopes to organize workshops and individual consultations for reporters seeking to improve their journalistic skills.
-We will also continue compiling resource guides.
+We will also continue compiling resource guides and providing materials to each section.

 As Tufts does not have a journalism major, the Education Committee is in a unique position to offer training and resources for new and returning members of the Daily.
 The committee was created with the mission of fostering growth at the Daily, preserving institutional memory and holding staff accountable for quality reporting and writing.